zSANSANz/ZahirTest/README.md

 * Customers can delete the product list from the order detail
 * Customers can make payment transactions

-And this ERD of KoalaRetail is like this :
+And this ERD of Zahir MINI-Project e-Commerce is REST-API is like this :

 ![alt text](https://github.com/zSANSANz/KoalaTest/blob/main/RestTest/erd.PNG)